 Like (it seems) about half the Internet-connected bread bakers on the planet, I’ve been experimenting with the New York Times-published recipe from Sullivan Street Bakery’s Jim Lahey for no-knead bread.
 (The original NYT article, which talks more about the recipe’s genesis, is here.
 The article discussing the ensuing discussion, and suggesting possible fine-tuning, is here.)

 (Also — I keep forgetting that the NYT wants you to register to read anything.
-There’s a version of the recipe in the clear on this weblog: and a pictorial essay of someone making it here.
-Additionally, there’s a video here that doesn’t seem to require registration.)
+There’s a version of the recipe in the clear here.)

 The basic idea is surprisingly simple.
-Mix up the bread dough to a really-thick-batterlike consistency, then let it rise cool and very slow rather than warm and fast.
+Mix up the bread dough (I use 4 US cups of flour to 2 cups of water, about a teaspoon of salt, and ten grams or two teaspoons of quick yeast) to a really-thick-batterlike consistency… then cover the bowl you’ve mixed it in, and let it rise cool and very slow rather than warm and fast.
 We’re talking an eighteen- to twenty-four-hour rise here (though I’ve done it in as little as twelve).
-Shape it minimally and turn it out onto a floured cloth for a secondary rise (two hours or so).
+Stir it down, shape it minimally, and turn it out onto a floured cloth or floured silicone mat for a secondary rise (two hours or so).
 Then bake it in a preheated, lidded pot.
 This treatment generates the confined live steam that provokes that coveted pain-de-campagne-type crust….and you don’t have to shell out something like $3000 for an oven with a steam injector.

-So far I’ve done the bread about five times, with varying flour mixtures and equipment.
+So far I’ve done the bread about (ETA: 2021) twenty times now, with varying flour mixtures and equipment.
 All of them have turned out at least tolerably well.
 A couple of times they’ve been spectacular: when you hear the bread’s crust making that crackle-crackle noise as it cools, you know you’ve got a winner.
 The loaves rise nicely and have a nice springy crumb, not at all too solid.

 Discussions about this bread are going on here and there.
 My two cents, for anyone reading this who’s seen the recipe and is interested in trying it: